Sandbox Internals

 - Register plugin tools

-- Open Management window → Sandbox → Plugins tab
+Manage from Management → Sandbox → Plugins:

-- Create new plugins with the built-in editor
+- Create with the built-in editor

-- Install plugins to specific agents
+- Install to specific agents

-- Export and duplicate plugins for sharing
+- Export and duplicate for sharing

-Plugin Tools
+Plugin tools

 Each tool in a plugin's tools array becomes an AI-callable tool.
-The tool name is {pluginId}_{toolId}.
+Tool name is {pluginId}_{toolId}.
+Parameters are passed as environment variables prefixed PARAM_:

-| Parameter Name | Environment Variable |
+| Parameter | Env var |

 |---|---|